 A resident of Denver, Elizabeth (Lise) Neer has lived in Colorado since 1980.
-Born in Oklahoma City, she and her family moved several times while her father developed a career in medicine as he pursued the best places to study and practice.
-They finally landed in New Hampshire, where Lise spent her teens and entered college at UNH.
+Born in Oklahoma City, she and her family moved several times while her father developed a career in medicine.
+They eventually landed in New Hampshire, where Lise spent her teens and entered college at UNH.

 Majoring in art, publishing and creative writing, Lise aimed for a life in Paris: envisioning an ideal living there of painting, language and culinary skills she’d gained along the way.
-However, facing a lack of momentum in fulfilling that dream, she instead took the offer of a detour out West.
+When life threw a curve, she took the offer of a detour out West.
 After a hiatus in the ski industry and later graduating from Metropolitan State College, she settled into a publishing/design career in Denver.
 Paris was visited, paintings and art furniture were created, and for a few years Lise was a cast member of a local performance art troupe called Dirt ’n Circuits.
 With this group she developed installations and performed in comedic shows that included backup singing for a ‘garage band’ and creating machine-like costumes of papier maché, found objects and metal.

 "Returning to the study of fine art in recent years, I am focused once again on painting with soft pastels.
 This medium has brought me back to a visceral experience with color, texture, form and impression.
 Laying on color directly with only my hands as tools, brings a satisfaction and immediacy to the process, and helps to convey the movement and breath of the landscape and other compelling subjects, such as a newfound love of portraiture."